wellcomecollection/docs/rfcs/044-sierra-series/sierra-series-updated/README.md

 Whereas hierarchies from CALM data can be arbitrarily deep and broad, and benefit from nested `partOf` and `part` values, values derived from these fields are effectively flat.
-Although the first layer in either may be arbitrarily broad, the next layer has exactly one value.
+Although the first layer in either may be arbitrarily broad (multiple parents/children), the next layer would have maximally one value.

+In addition, where `$g` or `$v` are used, the immediate parent/child as proposed in the original RFC is of less importance, being a volume number or page number.

 They denote membership of a container, and optionally denote a subPart within that container.